TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Backend layouts can be configured either as "Backend Layout" record in a sysfolder or as Page Tsconfig entry in :typoscript:`mod.web_layout.BackendLayouts`.
 Each layout will be saved with a key.
 The "Backend Layout" records are using their uid as a key, therefore layouts defined via Page Tsconfig should use a non-numeric string key.
-It is a good practise to use a descriptive name as key.
+It is a good practice to use a descriptive name as key.

 The entries title and icon are being used to display the backend layout options in the page properties.